 2. Optimise collaboration with third-parties

 The way you onboard, communicate with and manage your vendors will have a defining impact on the quality of the relationship moving forward.
-Vendor management software creates greater efficiencies for your business and a streamlined experience for your vendors by:
+Dedicated software that includes a Vendor Portal creates greater efficiencies for your business and a streamlined experience for your vendors by:

 - Automating vendor onboarding and compliance